dixonaws/aws-cloudops-security/content/30_iam/_index.md

 # Identity and Access Management

 {{% notice info%}}
-What is identity management?
-It is the management of individual principals, their authentication, authorization, and privileges with the goal of increasing security (wikipedia).
+<b>Identity management </b>is the management of individual principals, their authentication, authorization, and privileges with the goal of increasing security.
 {{% /notice%}}

-AAA
+{{% notice info%}}
+<b>AAA</b> stands for authentication, authorization, and accounting.
+AAA is a framework for controlling access to computer resources, enforcing policies, auditing usage, and providing the information necessary to bill for services.
+{{% /notice%}}